vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 Sec.
 96 Vidyāpati :

 ...
-PP. 810-815 Born in Bisapi, a village in north Bihar - fourth in descent from Dhireśvara, uncle of Candeśvara - Love songs of Vidyāpati - credited with the authorship of 12 works - he was believed to be a great Vaisnava, while in Mithila he was held to be a Saiva - he made Queen Viśvāsadevi's work Gangāvākyāvali faultless and supplied textual authorities in support of her propositions – there appears to be agreement about the date of his death viz.
+PP. 810-815 Born in Bisapi, a village in north Bihar - fourth in descent from Dhireśvara, uncle of Candeśvara - Love songs of Vidyāpati - credited with the authorship of 12 works - he was believed to be a great Vaiṣṇava, while in Mithila he was held to be a Saiva - he made Queen Viśvāsadevi's work Gangāvākyāvali faultless and supplied textual authorities in support of her propositions – there appears to be agreement about the date of his death viz.
 1448 A. D. – he may be held to have flourished between 1360-1448 A. D.

 Sec.
-97 Vyavaharanirnaya of Varadaraja : ... pp. 815-823
+97 Vyavaharanirṇaya of Varadaraja : ... pp. 815-823

 Vyavahāranirṇaya having no Mangala sloka at the beginning - one of the four South Indian works on Dharmaśāstra - Varada rāja's explanations often same as in the Mit. - on the whole Vy.
 N. a pedestrian performance - quotes many smstis, works and authors, but nowhere refers to Bhāruci - Varadarāja a puny figure in th matter of Mimāṁsā as against the Mit. – later than the Mit. - bu